| This DVD features seven historic and interesting films from TWA, American Airlines, United Airlines, T.A.T. Maddux Airlines and Pan American.

 This film features the Ford Tri-Motor aircraft "Tin Goose" and we get to see some fabulous shots of the cockpit and passenger cabin.
 Runtime: Sound Version: 20 Minutes, Silent Version: 34 minutes.

-In NTSC DVD format with a total run time of 102 minutes.
-Packaged in either a clear plastic CD-style jewel case or a clear plastic C-Shell DVD case without paper graphics. |
+In NTSC DVD format and region-free with a total run time of 102 minutes.
+Please note that because of the age and rarity of these films, quality can vary.
+Packaged in a clear plastic C-Shell case without paper graphics.